mcc-us/bookkeeping/_pages/chap09.cash.md

 title: H-Cash
 ---

-## Chapter 9 Cash Cash Transactions
+## Chapter 9 Cash Transactions

+## Terms

 Cash and Cash equivalents - Assets that are easily convertible into known amounts of cash

 cash fund is register amount in till

+## Cash Shortfall or Overages

-Cash Short or Over account - An account used to record any discrepancies between the amount of currency and coins in the cash register and the amount shown on the audit tape
+Cash Short or Over account - An temp. account used to record any discrepancies between the amount of currency and coins in the cash register (bank, etc.) and the amount shown during audits or register tape

 ![](/assets/mc-graw-accounting-course/chap9.cash/1.cash.shortage.png)